peterhinch/micropython-async/v3/docs/TUTORIAL.md

 result = await my_task()
 ```

-It is possible to await completion of multiple asynchronously running tasks,
+It is possible to await completion of a set of multiple asynchronously running
-accessing the return value of each.
-This is done by `uasyncio.gather` which
+tasks, accessing the return value of each.
+This is done by
-launches a number of tasks and pauses until the last terminates.
-It returns a
+[uasyncio.gather](./TUTORIAL.md#33-gather) which launches the tasks and pauses
-list containing the data returned by each task:
+until the last terminates.
+It returns a list containing the data returned by
+each task:
 ```python
 import uasyncio as asyncio